15th Sunday After Pentecost

 In this sense, this passage is a critique of unexamined tradition that no longer asks the foundational questions that should shape identity, and no longer engages in meaningful discourse that allows the community to be dynamic.
 The resulting closed system of belief allows no new possibilities and is content with stagnant water that, in reality, may be no water at all.

-It also compels us to be especially diligent in following the injunctions of the Torah that call us faithfully to tell the story to our children.
+It also compels us especially to be diligent in following the injunctions of the Torah that call us faithfully to tell the story to our children.
 In our modern culture with all the competition for the attention of our youth, that is no easy task.
 And it is easy to fall into the trap of settling for form or appealing to short attention spans rather than dealing with substance and content.
 But that simply says that we need to be ever active and creative in finding ways to be faithful in telling the story of God in ways that our youth can hear and understand, and make the story their own.

 Not too long ago, someone wrote an article on evangelism in the church asking the question, "Will our Faith have children?"
 Someone else responded with an article asking the question, "Will our children have Faith?"
 That is really the heart of the matter addressed here.
 The suggestion from this indictment speech is that an important answer to that question is to be sure that the story is told, that the people learn who they are as God's people, what that means in daily living, and how to carry that faith and commitment into discourse in all aspects of life as a foundational truth.
 Telling the story and asking the right questions is the means to establish an identity that will not have to go looking for other gods.